Skip to content

 Querying the index

 Note that we import the lite version of the JavaScript search client.
-This imports only the search functionalities, not the ones for indexing, which are already handled by the DocSearch crawler.
+This imports only the search functionality, not indexing, which is already handled by the DocSearch crawler.

 function createSearchService({ appId, apiKey, indexName }) {